 - Participants must hold a valid DGR Category 6 certificate for the entire duration of the course they attend

-- At least 5 years working knowledge and experience in hazardous materials and safety operations, or cargo operations
+- Participants must have at least 5 years working knowledge and experience in hazardous materials and safety operations, or cargo operations

 - The recommended level of language proficiency is ICAO Operational Level 4 for courses in English or equivalent for other languages.